Today we’re on the hunt for the very best treadmill under £500 on the market in 2021.

 Powerful enough for all users

-You’ve got 24 varied programs, which are all clearly shown on the main panel so you can pick one that’s for you… or you can choose your own punishment and just do your own thing.
+You’ve got 12 varied programs, which are all clearly shown on the main panel so you can pick one that’s for you… or you can choose your own punishment and just do your own thing.
+Meanwhile, pulse sensors on the side rails give you an idea of your heart rate.

-The ZR8 is perfect for new users but definitely powerful enough for anyone looking for some intense sprinting or hill climbs.
+The JK-06 is perfect for new users but definitely powerful enough for anyone looking for more of a taxing session.
 There’s also handy buttons let you jump into a certain speed, or slope.

 What’s the display like?